oiraqi/cybersecurity/Challenge3.md

 ## Developing HDLPS
 You shall use [netfilter.org](https://www.netfilter.org/) meta project.
 More specifically, you will use netfilter.org [iptables](https://www.netfilter.org/projects/iptables/index.html) project, as well as its companion [libnetfilter_queue](https://www.netfilter.org/projects/libnetfilter_queue/index.html) project.

+### Sample Code / Skeleton
+Use this [code](https://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c) as a starting point.
+Analyze it, prune it and modify it to build your HDPLS.